-If you are ready to start this adventure, click here.
-But read on for more history on this fascinating area of Lancaster County.
+If you are ready to start the Bausman’s Hollow Adventure, click here.
+Otherwise, read on for more history on this fascinating and forgotten area of Lancaster County.

 The forests along the banks of the Susquehanna River hold many secret and forgotten places.
 One such place is Bausman’s Hollow along the western edge of Conestoga Township inside what is now called Shenks Ferry Wildflower Preserve.

-Inside of Bausman’s Hollow along the banks of Grubb Run can be found the ruins of various long-abandoned stone foundations, dark tunnels, long culverts, the grounds of an exploded dynamite factory that claimed the lives of 11 men and the nearly 300-year-old Benedict Eshleman Cemetery.
+Inside of Bausman’s Hollow along the banks of Grubb Run can be found the ruins of various long-abandoned stone foundations, dark tunnels, long culverts, and the grounds of an exploded dynamite factory that claimed the lives of 11 men.
 All these places are almost forgotten pieces of Lancaster history and worthy of rediscovery.

 Brief History of Shenks Ferry

 If you visit the Preserve, it’s easy to forget that it hasn’t always been a forest.
 In fact, there was once a community here containing homes, hotels, gristmill, charcoal briquette plant, iron ore mine, dynamite factory, and even a railroad (one that predated the Enola Low Grade by at least 25 years).

 European colonists first began to inhabit the region in the early 1800s.
 The area is named after Henry Shenks who operated a ferry across the Susquehanna River to and from Lower Chanceford in York County during this time.
 He also owned two hotels and a gristmill.
 In the following 1864 map of Conestoga Township superimposed with a satellite photo, you can see the location of the hotels and gristmill.